 In this Article

-This Excel Tutorial demonstrates how to use the Excel COUNTA Function in Excel to count non-blank numbers, with formula examples.
+This tutorial demonstrates how to use the Excel COUNTA Function in Excel to count non-blank numbers.

 The COUNTA Function Counts the number of non-blank cells within a series